truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 ## Conclusion

-Typically, groundbreaking work is done in the open source / academic communities.
+Typically, groundbreaking work is done in the open source / student communities.
 Then, that work is "commercialized" by industry.

 As we have seen, Blockchains are a rare exception to this rule.
 Lacking an identity, they are everyone and they are no one.
 This makes them inherently public.